Robert A. Watson: Elections

 Upon redistricting and downsizing of the RI House from 100 to 75 members in 2002, Watson ran in the newly redrawn 30th House District, based in East and West Greenwich.
 He won re-election to a sixth term unopposed.
 He ran unopposed in 2004 to his seventh term.
 In 2006, he won re-election to an eighth term with 57% of the vote.
 In 2008, he won re-election to a ninth term 54%-46%, winning in eight of nine precincts.
 In 2010, he won re-election a tenth term with 57% of the vote.
+He resigned in 2012.

 Tenure

 In February 2011, he made a joke in private meeting saying "I guess that if you are a Guatemalan gay man who likes to gamble and smokes marijuana, you probably think we're onto some good ideas here."

 In 2005, he sponsored legislation that would legalize medical marijuana.

-Watson has served as Minority Leader since elected by his caucus in November 1998.
+Watson served as Minority Leader from November 1998 to May 2011.

 He ran for Speaker of the Rhode Island House of Representatives four times.
 The closest Watson ever got was when Republicans had 12 seats in the State House in 2003.